SynapseWeb/PyReconstruct/manual/readme.md

 This should **only** be done with objects that are known to be stamps.

-This action cannot be undone with Ctrl+Z or Edit>Undo.
+This action can be undone with Ctrl+Z or Edit>Undo.

 ### Remove All Tags